group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Image selection

-WorMe can operate with many image formats, such as JPG, PNG, TIFF, JFIF and BMP.
-They can be rgb or grayscale images.

 The program is designed for compound microscopy images with standard proportions, but it can operate with different types of resolutions and different kinds of microscope images.
 The use of large resolution microscopy images is possible but not recommended as it would lead to long waiting times due to the logistics of the image processing.
 Therefore, we recommend lowering the image resolution before measuring worm length.

 The program works best with images that are clear, without dirt, and with separate worms that are not touching, coiled or tangled.
 One example is Figure 4.